microsoft/DirectX-Specs/d3d/WorkGraphs.md

 Member                              | Definition
 ---------                           | ----------
 `LPWSTR Name` | Name to be exported.
 If the name refers to a function that is overloaded, a mangled version of the name (function parameter information encoded in name string) can be provided to disambiguate which overload to use.
 The mangled name for a function can be retrieved from HLSL compiler reflection (not documented in this spec).
 If `ExportToRename` field is non-null, `Name` refers to the new name to use for it when exported.
 In this case `Name` must be an unmangled name, whereas `ExportToRename` can be either a mangled or unmangled name.
 A given internal name may be exported multiple times with different renames (and/or not renamed).
 Shader entrypoints (as opposed to non-entry library functions) always use unmangled names.
 Thus for generic programs only unmangled names apply.
-For newer runtimes that support [Generic programs](#generic-programs): As a convenience, when there is only one export available a the library (or it is a non-library shader target like vs\_*, which can only have one export), `Name` can be set to "\*" to refer to that one export without having to know it's name.
+For newer runtimes that support [Generic programs](#generic-programs): As a convenience, when there is only one export available in the library, `Name` can be set to "\*" to refer to that one export without having to know it's name.
 If the lib has multiple exports, specifying "\*" for `Name` is invalid.
 If doing a rename, this "\*" option applies to the `ExportToRename` field instead, as the Name field becomes the new name.
-For non-lib shaders compiled with older compilers (version cutoff TBD), see [Default shader entrypoint names](#default-shader-entrypoint-names), and in addition the "\*" option works here as well."
+For non-lib shaders compiled with older compilers (version cutoff TBD), the shader name isn't visible to the runtime, so a rename must be done with the "*" option.
+Doing so would then work fine with both old and new compilers equivalently.
 `_In_opt_ LPWSTR ExportToRename` | If non-null, this is the name of an export to use but then rename when exported.
 Described further above.
 `D3D12_EXPORT_FLAGS Flags` | Flags to apply to the export.

 Note for driver authors:
 In the DDI version of this struct, drivers are always given a non-null `Name`, even if at the API the NULL option was specified.
-In particular when it is non-lib shader bytecode, which by definition only has one entrypoint in it, the driver must always use the `Name` specified at the DDI to refer to the entrypoint, regardless of what the name in the bytecode is (the names may or may not match due to application of default names in the API), and `ExportToRename` can be ignored.
+In particular when it is non-lib shader bytecode, which by definition only has one entrypoint in it, the driver must always use the `Name` specified at the DDI to refer to the entrypoint, regardless of what the name in the bytecode is, and `ExportToRename` can be ignored.

 ---
 ### D3D12_GENERIC_PROGRAM_DESC